 - Bake in the oven for 40-45 minutes until the crumble is all melted, gooey lusciousness.

 - Take out of the oven and see that the butter and sugar have formed a delicious, caramelumble mess that has melted into the fruit.

-- Eat instantly but only after you pour over custard (get the good stuff) or heavy cream or add a scoop of ice cream.
+- Eat instantly but only after you pour custard (get the good stuff) or heavy cream over it.
+Or add a scoop of ice cream.
 Be careful!
 The apples will be hot so don't gorge yourself as you don't want your tastebuds burnt, trust me, you want to experience this without injury!
 Dee-LISH-us!